 Currently an early career researcher and Research Fellow in the College of Business and Economics at The Australian National University (ANU), Dr. Nghia Tran aspires to improve the quality of students’ learning experience and their employability in a quickly evolving world.
 Tran is a proud recipient of several prestigious scholarships including the European Commission’s Erasmus Mundus Scholarship and Australian Government’s Endeavour Postgraduate Award.
 He has, to date, (co)authored approximately 30 academic publications related to graduate employability, work-integrated learning, teacher education, international education, and English language teaching.
 His research projects embrace international and transnational perspectives as he collaborates with scholars in different countries to increase the impact of these projects.
-In addition, Tran has won several research grants, including the National Foundation for Science and Technology Development Research Grant (Vietnam), Ton Duc Thang University’s International Research Small Grant (Vietnam), and the ANU College of Business and Economic Research Grant.
+In addition, Tran has been a (co)recipient of the National Foundation for Science and Technology Development Research Grant (Vietnam), Ton Duc Thang University’s International Research Small Grant (Vietnam), and the ANU College of Business and Economics Research Grant (Australia).
 He also received the 2021 Editor’s Choice Award for his service to the Journal of International Students.

 MR. ANSON AU